Favourited 494 times

 We are a family of six.
 Mother (Torill), father (Jone) and 4 children; 5,7, 13 and 15 years old).
 We live in the southwest part of Norway, 20 km away from the coast line.

-Please read our profile description before sending us a request.
+Please have a look at our calendar for availibility and read our profile description before sending us a request.

 We live on a farm with cattles, sheeps, sometimes pigs out in the Woods, some hens, dogs and cats.
 Our cattles and their calfs is out all summer season eating grass.
 Early summer we drive the sheeps up to the mountains where they can eat fresh grass every day together with many thousands other sheeps.
 Sometimes during the summer we are taking our part as shepherd.